Teapot effect

+Theory

-Markus Reiner coined the term "teapot effect" in 1956 to describe the tendency of liquid to dribble down the side of a vessel while pouring.
+Scientist Markus Reiner coined the term "teapot effect" in 1956 to describe the tendency of liquid to dribble down the side of a vessel while pouring.
 Reiner received his PhD at TU Wien in 1913 and made significant contributions to the development of the study of flow behavior known as rheology.
-Reiner believed the teapot effect could be explained by Bernoulli's principle, which states that an increase in the speed of a fluid is always accompanied by a decrease in its pressure.
+He believed the teapot effect could be explained by Bernoulli's principle, which states that an increase in the speed of a fluid is always accompanied by a decrease in its pressure.
 When tea is poured from a teapot, the liquid's speed increases as it flows through the narrowing spout.
 This decrease in pressure was what Reiner thought to cause the liquid to dribble down the side of the pot.
 However, a 2021 study found the primary cause of the phenomenon to be an interaction of inertia and capillary forces.
 The study found that the smaller the angle between the container wall and the liquid surface, the more the teapot effect is slowed down.